Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Success Stories

 The follow-up research has vastly improvised upon the quality of results produced from vanilla GANs.
-Alec et al. DCGAN \cite{dcgan} have proposed a stable architecture and suitable values for the hyper-parameters for better training.
-Besides extensions of the adversarial training has led to its adaptation to other fields like text prediction, conversion of an image to text and vice versa, style transfer from one domain to another, image inpainting, etc. In the process, different variants of GANs have been designed, like conditional GANS, super-resolution GANs, etc. so much that this trend has earned a fair share of ridicule.
-Is Vanilla GAN or DCGAN solving the data generation problem?
-The answer is no. In practice, there are multiple challenges which we describe in the next subsection.
+Alec et al. DCGAN \citep{dcgan} have proposed a stable architecture and suitable values for the hyper-parameters for better training.
+Vision finds major application of GANs in super resolution \citep{progressive,srgan}, transferring domain knowledge from images of one domain to another \citep{cyclegan, discogan, pixeldtgan, pix2pix}, object detection \citep{perceptual}, image editing \citep{imageblend}, medical images \citep{anomaly}.
+Gans have also been used to generate music \citep{musegan} and paintings \citep{paint}.
+It is has also been used for generating text \citep{seqgan, relgan, advnl}.
+These are but a few of the applications that developed recently.
+The samples generated by these applications are exceptional.